tediyang/Fix_My_Code_Challenge/0x00-challenge/README.md

-This task is based on fixing fizzbuzz code.
+This task is based on fixing bugs in codes.